Target Organs of Viral Infections

 Table

 Upper respiratory infections are likely the most common viral infections.
-Respiratory infections are more likely to cause severe symptoms in infants, the elderly, and patients with a lung or heart disorder.
+Respiratory infections are more likely to cause severe symptoms in infants, older adults, and patients with a lung or heart disorder.
 Respiratory viruses are typically spread from person to person by contact with infected respiratory droplets.

-Several coronaviruses cause a respiratory infection that can be severe.
-In 2002 and 2003, an outbreak of severe acute respiratory syndrome (SARS) caused a number of deaths mostly in China and Hong Kong.
+Several coronaviruses cause a respiratory infection that can cause severe morbidity and mortality.
+In 2002 and 2003, an outbreak of severe acute respiratory syndrome (SARS caused by infection with the virus SARS-CoV) resulted in approximately 770 deaths (case fatality rate is approximately 3%) (1), mostly in China and Hong Kong (1, 2).
 There have been no cases of SARS reported since 2004.
-In 2012, a novel coronavirus Middle East respiratory syndrome coronavirus (MERS-CoV) appeared in Saudi Arabia; it can cause severe acute respiratory illness and is often fatal (case fatality rate of 34%).
-In 2019, another coronavirus (SARS-CoV2) that can cause an acute, sometimes fatal respiratory illness (COVID-19) emerged in Wuhan, China and spread in a worldwide pandemic that has killed millions of people (1).
+In 2012, a novel coronavirus Middle East respiratory syndrome coronavirus (MERS caused by the virus MERS-CoV) appeared in Saudi Arabia; it can cause severe acute respiratory illness and is often fatal (case fatality rate of 35%) (3).
+In 2019, another coronavirus (SARS-CoV2) that can cause a severe, sometimes fatal respiratory illness (COVID-19) emerged in Wuhan, China and spread in a global pandemic that has killed millions of people (4).

 Gastroenteritis is usually caused by viruses and transmitted from person-to-person by the oral-fecal route.